subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 You don't have to choose Rails.
-There are technical downsides too, like memory usage or being late to the interactive apps game (mitigated by webpacker, actioncable and stymulus), but when starting an online product prioritise for batteries included and easy to change, because trust me you will change, a lot.
+There are technical downsides too, like memory usage or being late to the interactive apps game (mitigated by webpacker, ActionCable and Stymulus), but when starting an online product prioritise for batteries included and easy to change, because trust me you will change, a lot.

 ## More moving pieces equals more headaches